djalbat/reaction/README.md

 ## Changes in forcing updates

 As of version 1.6, the functionality of the `forceUpdate()` method has been changed.
 Previously, if its `update` argument was defined it would call the `render()` method and pass on the update, otherwise it would call the `remount()` method and not pass on the update.
 Now, since the `remount()` method itself calls the `render()` method, it was thought best to have the option to also pass it an update so as to give an element the chance to remount itself as a direct consequence of an update.
 Therefore the `forceUpdate()` method now simply calls the `remount()` method and passes on the update.

 To summarise:

 * When an element is first mounted, its `render()` method is called without an update.

 * When an element's state is changed, its `render()` method is again called without an update.

 In either case the `render()` method should return the element's children.
 However, It is perfectly safe to return `null` or in fact to leave the return value undefined.
-In this case the return value will be coerced to an empty array.
+In either case the return value will be coerced to an empty array.

 If you want to change an element as the result of an update you now have two clear choices:

 * If you *do not* want the element to remount itself, call its `render()` method directly with the update.

-* If you *do* want the element to remount itself, call the `forceUpdate()` method as before, but you can now pass the update.
+* If you *do* want the element to remount itself, call the `forceUpdate()` method, but you can now pass the update.

 Quite how you write your `render()` methods to behave in the presence of an update or otherwise is down to you.
 However, your choices should now be clearer.